Northwest Airlines: Destinations

 On May 1, 1996, Northwest began the first-ever non-stop service from North America to mainland China, from Detroit to Beijing, three times a week.
 From 1996 until 2002, Northwest operated nonstop flights from its Detroit hub to Beijing and Shanghai.
 Eventually, these routes were suspended.
 When that happened, Northwest operated these routes from Detroit with a connection at its Tokyo–Narita hub.
 However, on July 16, 2007, Northwest re-applied with the US Department of Transportation for nonstop service between Detroit and both Beijing and Shanghai.
 On September 25, 2007, the US Department of Transportation tentatively awarded authority to Northwest for a new Detroit to Shanghai (Pudong) route effective March 25, 2009.
 The route was to be flown using the Boeing 747-400 until the Boeing 787 Dreamliner aircraft became available, however, the Detroit–Shanghai nonstop route was taken over by Delta on October 24, 2009, using its Boeing 777-200ER and Boeing 777-200LR aircraft after Delta ended nonstop service between Atlanta and Shanghai due to weak customer demand.
 The Detroit-Beijing nonstop route was later launched by the merged Delta using a Boeing 777-200ER on July 1, 2011.

 In 2008, Northwest was one of several U.S. airlines to receive permission from the British government to fly into Heathrow Airport in London after previously having to use Gatwick Airport.
 Northwest began service to Heathrow from its hubs in Detroit and Minneapolis, as well as starting Seattle-London service.
 However, after being acquired by Delta in 2008, the Seattle route was dropped in January 2009 so the Heathrow landing slot and aircraft used could be redeployed to a more profitable route.
 In 2009, the Heathrow routes from the Detroit and Minneapolis hubs were taken over by Delta using its Boeing 767-400ER aircraft.

-Northwest Airlines also served more Canadian cities than any other U.S. carrier including Calgary, Edmonton, Kitchener/Waterloo, London (ON), Montréal-Dorval, Ottawa, Quebec City, Regina, Saskatoon, Thunder Bay, Toronto-Pearson, Vancouver, and Winnipeg.
-Seasonal service was also offered to smaller Canadian cities.

 Codeshare agreements

-Northwest Airlines had codeshare agreements with the following airlines as of March 2009:
+Throughout its existence, Northwest Airlines had codeshare agreements with the following airlines: